nmstreethran/ml-elec-model/docs/data-extraction.rst

 - 30 minutes: CY, IE, UK
 - 1 hour: BA, BE, BG, CH, CZ, DK, EE, ES, FI, FR, GE, GR, HR, IT, LT, LV, ME, MK, NO, PL, PT, RO, RS, SE, SI, SK

 Each data point represents the average of all available instantaneous net generation output values on each market time unit.
 The values are estimated if unknown.
 The actual outputs of small-scale generating units may be estimated if there are no real-time measurements from these units.
-The data are published on ENTSO-E TP no later than one hour after the operational period.
+The data are published on :term:`ENTSO-E TP`\  no later than one hour after the operational period.

 The installed capacity per production unit dataset contains information about production units (existing and planned) with an installed generation capacity of at least 100 MW, which includes the following: